-Why you study Science
+Why should you choose Science?

 You experience science all day, every day, from the food you eat at breakfast, to the clothes you wear, the car you travel in and the pen you use at school.
 Science allows us to travel great distances in short periods of time, treat, and cure diseases and develop solutions to the world's energy problems.